 Solemnity of the of the Immaculate Conception of Mary

-Help, resources and training can be made available for local clergy to fulfil the ministry of starting adoration chapels in parishes in their own dioceses.
+Help and resources can be made available for local clergy to fulfill the ministry of starting adoration chapels in parishes in their own dioceses.

 Only ordained clergy can provide a homily.
 Lay missionaries/evangelists/speakers are able to provide a Sign-Up Invitation at Masses.
 There is a separate Apostolate of Eucharistic Adoration in Ireland that has the approbation of their national conference of bishops.
 It starts viable adoration programs (part-time or round the clock hours) in dioceses (expanding into Scotland and Wales) with the help of adoration presenters/organizers who visit the parishes to coordinate Sign-Ups: http://eucharisticadoration.ie/about-us/

 Pastors who start PEA see how great it is and then when they are transferred to new parishes, they start new chapels.
 If any clergy who already have PEA in their parishes or are retired and want to help start it by being a guest homilist at a Sign-Up weekend, please feel welcome to collaborate with us or others.
 We are grateful to network with priests or laity who are willing and able to help in their area or elsewhere.

 We thank all of the religious men and woman who are praying for the generation of Eucharistic Adoration and inviting people to adoration in their communities.